czm23333/TransparentReflect/README.md

 That is, you can achieve what you need reflection to do before in a completely transparent way.

 Specifically, this framework supports:

 1. Use shadow classes to create and access classes and objects transparently.

 2. Use shadow classes to extend certain classes to override methods declared in them and access their protected members transparently.

 ## Usage

 You can find code examples in src/io/github/czm23333/TransparentReflect/example.

 For more information, please refer to the code examples.

+To add dependency of this framework, see [JitPack](https://jitpack.io/#czm23333/TransparentReflect).

 ### Create And Access Classes And Objects

 #### Class Defination

 To achieve this goal, you need to create a shadow class with a @Shadow annotation describing the actual class you want.

 Like this:

 ```java
 @Shadow("Target")